Puffy Brazilian Cheese Bread – Cheesy Cheesy Bread Poofs, Magic & Macaroons!

 - Use two oiled spoons or an ice cream/cookie scoop to make about 15 evenly sized balls, about 3 tbsp each.
 Roll them into smooth balls with your oiled hands and place them about an inch apart on the lined baking sheets.(If you are using donut-hole pans, lightly oil the pans, and scoop about 1 ½ tbsp each.)

-- Place both sheets in the oven and immediately turn heat° down from 450° to 350° and bake for 25 minutes.
+- Place both sheets in the oven and immediately turn heat° down from 450° to 375°, bake for 20 minutes and check them.
+Lift one to make sure they aren't too dark on the bottom.
+If so reduce heat to 350 degrees.
+When they are browned lightly on top and crispy they are done.
+They will cook for between 20-25 minutes.
 (If you are making these smaller, like donut-hole sized, check them after 10-minutes, and flip them over if they are lightly browned on the bottoms.
 They will probably only take about fifteen minutes total.
-If they are crispy on the top, they are done!) *If you are making these ahead of time, freeze them on the sheet, and once frozen you can package them in zip top bags or a freezer storage container.
+If they are crispy on the top, they are done!) *If you are making these ahead of time, freeze them on the sheet, and once frozen you can package them in zip-top bags or a freezer storage container.